glfw/glfw/README.md

 #### Windows specific options

 `USE_MSVC_RUNTIME_LIBRARY_DLL` determines whether to use the DLL version or the static library version of the Visual C++ runtime library.
+If set to `ON`, the DLL version of the Visual C++ library is used.
+It is recommended to set this to `ON`, as this keeps the executable smaller and benefits from security and bug fix updates of the Visual C++ runtime.

 `GLFW_USE_DWM_SWAP_INTERVAL` determines whether the swap interval is set even when DWM compositing is enabled.
-This can lead to severe jitter and is not usually recommended.
+If this is `ON`, the swap interval is set even if DWM is enabled.
+It is recommended to set this to `OFF`, as doing otherwise can lead to severe jitter.

 `GLFW_USE_OPTIMUS_HPG` determines whether to export the `NvOptimusEnablement` symbol, which forces the use of the high-performance GPU on nVidia Optimus